 Finding and recruiting the right research participants is one of the most important steps in the UX research process.
 It’s also often the most time-consuming.
 In B2B and enterprise software, there’s another layer of complexity: finding the right participants for your UX research.

-Here are some tips Fuzzy Math has learned over the past several years applying our enterprise UX services to a variety of B2B and enterprise products.
+Here are some tips Fuzzy Math has learned over the past several years applying our enterprise UX design services to a variety of B2B and enterprise products.

 1. The customer and the end user are not one and the same.

-Often in B2B and enterprise software, the paying customers are those with purchasing and decision-making powers.
+Often in enterprise and B2B software, the paying customers are those with purchasing and decision-making powers.
 In many situations, a manager or department head makes the decision to purchase and use a product within the organization.
 The actual end users have no input into a product they may be using for multiple hours a day.
 And vice versa—the economic buyer may not ever end up using the product that they purchased for their organization.
 This mismatch between economic buying power and usage can create difficulties in conducting research in business settings.

 2. Ask the client for help research identifying participants for UX design research.